SAP-samples/cloud-cf-espm/README.md

 # Building MTAR using MBT
 The ESPM application can be packaged as a [Multi Target Application](https://www.sap.com/documents/2016/06/e2f618e4-757c-0010-82c7-eda71af511fa.html) which makes it easier to deploy the application.
 MTA application needs a [MTA Development descriptor](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.03/en-US/4486ada1af824aadaf56baebc93d0256.html)(mta.yml) which is used to define the elements and dependencies of multi-target application.
-Building an MTA project would give a binary called as mtar.
-MTA project can be built using [MTA Build tool](https://sap.github.io/cloud-mta-build-tool/)(MBT)

-To install MBT, run npm command: `npm install -g mbt`

 Build the application by running following command from root folder of the project: `mbt build -p=cf`

 # Deploy MTAR
-Download and install CF MTA Plugin from https://tools.hana.ondemand.com/#cloud
+If CF MTA Plugin is not installed, intall if  from [here](https://tools.hana.ondemand.com/#cloud)

 To Deploy the application navigate to mta_archives folder under your project root folder and run the below command from CLI